-Whether it is to re-live childhood memories, teach your own children, or simply a fun accessory in the man cave, you will be needing a decent stock of pucks.
+Whether it's to re-live childhood memories, teach your own children, or simply a fun accessory to have in the man cave, you'll be needing a decent stock of pucks.

 The size of the puck you require will depend on the size of the table you have.
-If you're lucky enough to have enough space for a full-size table, one that is 7 foot or larger, you need to be on the lookout for pucks that are 3 ¼ inches.
+If you're lucky enough to have enough space for a full-size table, one that's 7 foot or larger, you need to be on the lookout for pucks that are 3 ¼ inches.

 The weight of air hockey pucks come in a large range – anywhere between 6 and 45 grams.
 It may come as no surprise that the larger the puck, the heavier it is.
 Like size, weight depends greatly on the area of the table.

-If your pucks are too heavy, they will not glide along the table.
-Too light and you will find yourself with flying pucks that are not only dangerous, but a nuisance to chase after.
+If your pucks are too heavy, they won't glide along the table.
+Too light and you'll find yourself with flying pucks that aren't only dangerous, but a nuisance to chase after.

 Finding the best air hockey puck to suit the needs of your table and your playing needs, you may need to experiment a little, but do keep in mind the size of your table.